GeppettoJS/backbone.geppetto/README.md

 Run the current Geppetto Test Specs in your browser [here](http://modeln.github.com/backbone.geppetto/specs/).
 More specs to come!

 ## Version History

+### 0.2.2
+*Released: 12 November 2012*

+* Updated Geppetto to work with Marionette v1.0.0 beta 5
+* Marionette can now be downloaded as a bundled build which includes EventAggregator and Wreqr, so these secondary dependencies have been removed from Geppetto.
+Instead, Geppetto's dependency is now on the bundled Marionette build.
+* Removed redundant "contexts" variable which was defined twice.

 ### 0.2.1
 *Released: 18 October 2012*